huffa/avr-examples/README.md

 # avr-examples
-Examples projects for the AVR microprocessor
+Example projects for the AVR microprocessor